 |Human Anatomy & Physiology I & II with Labs||8||12|

 |A course that includes a world/cultural diversity component||3||4.5|

 It is the applicant's responsibility to be aware and to fulfill the prerequisites as set for the year which they are seeking entry.
 If accepted, admission is contingent upon the successful completion of all prerequisite courses with a minimum grade of “C” (C- grades are not accepted).
 Students may be in the process of completing prerequisite coursework at the time of application.
 Please visit the DKICP website for further information (http://pharmacy.uhh.hawaii.edu/) or email the DKICP Office of Student Services at firstname.lastname@example.org.

 Upon receipt of your PharmCAS application the Admissions Committee will request a supplemental application via email.

 The DKICP will accept evaluations from WES, ECE, or Josef Silny & Associates.
-International Applicants must also complete a minimum of 30 semester hours of coursework in the United States at any regionally accredited college or university.
+International applicants, including Canadian applicants, must also complete a minimum of 30 semester hours of coursework in the United States at any regionally accredited college or university.
 Of the 30 required semester hours, 15 semester hours must be allocated to non-remedial science courses.